Monday.com vs Asana: Which Project Management Tool Should You Actually Pick?

 Asana integrates with over 500 apps, slightly more than Monday.com's 200+ integrations.
 Both connect with the essentials: Slack, Microsoft Teams, Google Workspace, Salesforce, HubSpot.

 One notable difference: Asana doesn't charge extra for API calls or integrations.
 Monday.com counts integration actions against your monthly automation limits on Standard and Pro plans.
+For teams that heavily rely on third-party integrations, this matters.

 Goal Tracking

 Asana has built-in goal tracking that lets you connect individual tasks to company-wide objectives.
 You can create company goals, team goals, and personal goals, then track progress as work gets completed.
+This OKR functionality is available on the Advanced plan and is genuinely useful for strategic alignment.

 Monday.com doesn't have native goal tracking.
 You can work around this with groups and dashboards, but it's not the same.
 If OKRs and strategic alignment matter to your organization, Asana handles this better out of the box.